latest nhpb_banner 1__compressed2

 Philadelphia emergency financial assistance.

-A number of non-profits in the Philadelphia area, including the Salvation Army and TURN, can provide information on and help people apply for the Utility Emergency Services Fund.
-This program can help low income and vulnerable individuals and families stabilize their housing situation.
-City of Philadelphia residents can get help with paying heating bills, utility, rent, mortgage payments, and security deposits.
-Among resources offered include self-sufficiency training as well as ongoing counseling.
-Phone number (215) 972-5170.
+Another option is the Utility Emergency Services Fund, or UESF.
+This program can help low income individuals and families stabilize their housing situation.
+City of Philadelphia residents can get help with paying heating bills, utility, water and gas bills.
+In some cases, emergency money to pay for housing costs may be offered by UESF, including rent, storage or moving costs.
+Financial resources offered include self-sufficiency training as well as ongoing counseling.
+Read more on grant money from Philly UESF.

 • Emergency financial assistance with mortgage, rent, and utility bills.
 This is provided only when money is available, as funding is limited.
 Find more Philadelphia mortgage assistance.